Patterns That Create Great Compound Domains

 4. Alliterative Pairs: Words starting with the same sound.
 Pay + Pal, Coca + Cola, Best + Buy.
 Alliteration makes names stickier.
 The repeated sound creates a rhythm that aids memory.

 5. Industry + Benefit: Your field plus what you improve.
 Sales + Force combines the domain (sales) with the enhancement (force/power).
 Mail + Chimp combines the medium with a memorable mascot character.
+This pattern is especially popular among tech startups choosing domain names that need to communicate both category and differentiation.

 Testing Your Compound Name